 The Santa Clara River Chloride Reach 3 TMDL identifies two major point sources (the Fillmore and Santa Paula Water Reclamation Plants) as well as a number of minor point sources, including runoff from construction sites.
 Construction stormwater permittees are therefore considered Responsible Dischargers for this TMDL.
 Sources of salts in the watershed include water supply, water softeners that discharge to publicly treatment works (POTWS), POTW treatment chemicals, atmospheric deposition, pesticides and fertilizers, and indoor water use (e.g., chemicals, cleansers, food, etc.).
 The salts are then transported through POTW discharges and runoff to surface water, shallow groundwater, or accumulate on the watershed within soils.

-WLA Translation
+Waste Load Allocation Translation

-The Santa Clara River Chloride Reach 3 TMDL assigns a concentration-based chloride waste load allocation (WLA) of 80 mg/L to Responsible Dischargers at the construction site’s discharge locations(s) for dry-weather discharges into Santa Clara River Reach 3.
+The Santa Clara River Chloride Reach 3 TMDL assigns a concentration-based chloride waste load allocation of 80 mg/L to Responsible Dischargers at the construction site’s discharge locations(s) for dry-weather discharges into Santa Clara River Reach 3.

-Discharges that occur during dry-weather conditions are referred to as non-stormwater discharges (NSWDs) and are only authorized by this General Permit if dischargers meet the conditions of CGP Section IV.A to control the discharge of pollutants off the site.
+Discharges that occur during dry-weather conditions are referred to as non-stormwater discharges (NSWDs) and are only authorized by this General Permit if dischargers meet the conditions of Order, Section IV.A to control the discharge of pollutants off the site.
 Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges are assumed to not commingle with stormwater associated with construction activities.
 The Los Angeles Regional Water Quality Control Board may impose additional requirements on NSWDs if deemed necessary per a site-specific analysis.

 Compliance Actions and Schedule

-Compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Santa Clara River Chloride Reach 3 TMDL and is consistent with the assigned chloride WLA.
-If a BMP is observed failing, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the WLA in the future.
-Responsible Dischargers that perform pollutant assessments and implement BMPs specific to preventing or controlling stormwater exposure with salts are expected to meet the assigned WLA.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the WLA.
+Compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Santa Clara River Chloride Reach 3 TMDL and is consistent with the assigned chloride waste load allocation.
+If a BMP is observed failing, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the waste load allocation in the future.
+Responsible Dischargers that perform pollutant assessments and implement BMPs specific to preventing or controlling stormwater exposure with salts are expected to meet the assigned waste load allocation.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the waste load allocation.

 The Santa Clara River Chloride Reach 3 TMDL does not have an implementation plan, nor compliance deadline, as it was established by the U.S. EPA rather than the Los Angeles Regional Water Quality Control Board.
-Therefore, the discharger shall meet the assigned WLA by the effective date of this General Permit.
+Therefore, the discharger shall meet the assigned waste load allocation by the effective date of this General Permit.

 iii.
 Upper Santa Clara River Chloride TMDL

-The Los Angeles Regional Water Quality Control Board adopted the Revision of the Upper Santa Clara River Chloride TMDL on October 9, 2014 to address elevated chloride concentrations causing exceedances of water quality objectives for Reaches 5 and 6 of the Santa Clara River.
+The Los Angeles Regional Water Quality Control Board adopted the Revision of the Upper Santa Clara River Chloride TMDL on October 9, 2014, to address elevated chloride concentrations causing exceedances of water quality objectives for Reaches 5 and 6 of the Santa Clara River.
 Chloride-impaired water bodies that are used for agricultural irrigation supply can negatively impact the growth of salt-sensitive crops.

 Source Analysis